haberdashPI/vscode-master-key/notes.md

 wishlist:

+- maybe there should be a default set of `ignore` bindings for all modes but insert and capture; we would need some way to remove these bindings if desired

 - change capture mode so it accepts all keys it can (and you can define what sequence cancels), rather than newlines being always marked as cancel